LucasDelfino92/morrowindsharp/mw++order.md

 ## MORROWIND++ CONFLICTS

 Beyond mods that don't carry over bug fixes from the **Core** section, there are a number of plugins present in **Morrowind++** that are meant to be loaded in a given order to ensure they are working with the least amount of conflicts possible.
-The obvious ones have been already addressed in the guide itself (patches needed to load after the mods they are patching), and this section is only present to explain why some need a special load order.

-- Morrowind Anti-Cheese.ESP, Beware the Sixth House.ESP, tribunal rebalance.ESP, Bloodmoon Rebalance.ESP
-  - Load them at the very end of your load order to prevent other mods from overwriting their balance changes.
+Load the following sequence of plugins at the very end of your load order to prevent other mods from overwriting their changes:

+- Morrowind Anti-Cheese.ESP
+- MDMD - More Deadly Morrowind Denizens.ESP
+- MDMD - Creatures Add-On.ESP
+- Beware the Sixth House.ESP
+- tribunal rebalance.ESP
+- Bloodmoon Rebalance.ESP

 ## MORROWIND++ MOD LIST